Toyota Vitz: Europe

 The Vitz, marketed as the "Yaris" in Europe, was initially available with gasoline-powered inline-four engines in displacements of 1.0 and 1.3-litres, both featuring Toyota's VVT-i technology.
 The use of sophisticated engine management systems was said to give the equivalent of 1.4-litre performance from the 70 hp 1.0-litre engine, while maintaining low fuel consumption and emissions.
 In 2001, the range was expanded via the addition of the hot hatch "T Sport" (equivalent to the Vitz "RS" in Japan), fitted with the 1.5-litre engine.
 After March 2002, a 1.4-litre D4-D diesel engine offering 75 hp was also included in the lineup.

 In most European markets, the Yaris was a stronger seller than the Starlet that it replaced.
 The XP10 was voted European Car of the Year in 2000, and also the 2000 Semperit Irish Car of the Year.

-From 31 January 2001, the Yaris was produced in the Toyota Motor Manufacturing France (TMMF), in Onnaing.
+From 31 January 2001, the Yaris was produced in the Toyota Motor Manufacturing France (TMMF), in Onnaing, to supplement Japanese-made units.

 European-market Yaris was also exported to Israel as well as in Morocco.

+During the arrival of its successor, the first-generation Yaris had sold over 1.2 million units in Europe.